tencentyun/intlcloud-documents/product/存储/日志服务/用户指南/日志检索/语法与规则_intl.md

-CLS provides diversified search features.
-You can query logs in real time by use of query syntax and search rules, and the results are returned in seconds, so as to help you get quick business insights.
+CLS provides various search functionalities.
+You can query logs in real time by querying syntax and search rules, and get results in seconds.
+CLS gives you insights into your business operations.

 ## Starting Search